KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-delete-my-patches)=
 `--delete-my-patches`, `--no-delete-my-patches`
-This option is used to let kdesrc-build delete source directories that may contain user data, so that the module can be re-downloaded.
+This option is used to let kde-builder delete source directories that may contain user data, so that the module can be re-downloaded.
 This would normally only be useful for KDE developers (who might have local changes that would be deleted).

-You should not use this option normally, kdesrc-build will prompt to be re-run with it if it is needed.
+You should not use this option normally, kde-builder will prompt to be re-run with it if it is needed.

 (cmdline-delete-my-settings)=
 `--delete-my-settings`, `--no-delete-my-settings`
-This option is used to let kdesrc-build overwrite existing files which may contain user data.
+This option is used to let kde-builder overwrite existing files which may contain user data.

 This is currently only used for xsession setup for the login manager.
-You should not use this option normally, kdesrc-build will prompt to be re-run with it if it is needed.
+You should not use this option normally, kde-builder will prompt to be re-run with it if it is needed.

 (cmdline-option-name)=